vsimakhin/logbook/README.md

 ## First run

 1. Download the latest version from the [releases](https://github.com/vsimakhin/logbook/releases)
-2. During the first run there will be created a config file ($HOME/.logbook.json) and can be downloaded additional files (fonts, airport db)
+2. During the first run there will be created a config file ($HOME/.logbook.json)

 ```json
 {